This circuit explains how to use invisible light to create a tripwire alarm.

-This is a fun project but remember real security systems are more complex and important for keeping your home safe.
+This is an enjoyable project but keep in mind that actual security systems are also more advanced and important for safety of our house.

 Circuit Working Infrared Light Alarm Transmitter Circuit: